-Safety-Kleen Sustainability Solutions direct revenues for the year ended December 31, 2022 increased \$221.6 million from the comparable period in 2021.
+SKSS direct revenues for the year ended December 31, 2022 increased \$221.6 million from the comparable period in 2021.
 The overall growth was largely driven by a \$154.1 million increase in base oil revenue predominately due to higher pricing across slightly lower volumes sold.
-Revenues from recycled fuel oil and refinery byproducts increased \$53.1 million and revenues from blended oil sales increased \$30.0 million due to higher pricing which more than offset lower volumes sold relative to these products.
-During 2022, the volume of used oil collected increased in line with the expansion of our network through two acquisitions, (see Note 4, "Business Combinations," to our consolidated financial statements included in Item 8 of this report) however, revenue from the collection of used oil decreased \$10.0 million.
-This decrease in revenues from used oil collections is expected given the inverse correlation between movements in base oil pricing and the market prices associated with our used oil collection services.
-The Canadian operations of the Safety-Kleen Sustainability Solutions segment were negatively impacted by \$6.7 million in 2022 due to foreign currency translation.
+Revenues from recycled fuel oil and refinery byproducts increased \$53.1 million and revenues from blended oil sales increased \$30.0 million due to higher pricing which more than offset a 22% decrease of gallons sold.
+During 2022, the volume of used oil collected increased in line with the expansion of our network through two acquisitions, (see Note 4, "Business Combinations," to our consolidated financial statements included in Item 8 of this report), however, revenue from the collection of used oil decreased \$10.0 million.
+The Canadian operations of the SKSS segment were negatively impacted by \$6.7 million in 2022 due to foreign currency translation.